Africa EENI Global Business School

 Togo (Masters and Doctorates, International Business)

-3. Masters: Business in Africa, Transport in Africa, International Business
+3. Masters: Trade and Business in Africa, Transport and Logistics in Africa

 The main cities of the West African Monetary Zone (WAMZ) are: